Key excerpts from Steve Jobs' biography

 "One of the things I wanted to do for Apple was to set an example of how do you transfer power right," Jobs told Isaacson.
 He added later that evening that his hope was to remain as active as his health allowed.

-Isaacson's account of Jobs' blow-up over Google's entry into the smartphone market underscores the subsequent animosity he bore towards one-time Apple board member Eric Schmidt.
+Isaacson's account of Jobs' blow-up over Google's entry into the smartphone market underscores the subsequent animosity he bore toward former Apple board member Eric Schmidt.

 Jobs felt betrayed because Google founders Larry Page and Sergey Brin had treated him very much as a mentor.
 In 2008, he got into a shouting match with the pair, as well as with Android chief Andy Rubin, at Google's headquarters.